 A recent graduate from George Washington University's Anthropology Masters Program, Melanie spent 8 months in Valparaiso, Chile as a tour guide before moving to Portland and joining the Pedal team.
 Her enthusiam for all things Portland is contagious.
 And her love of four legged furry animals of the dog variety is unparalleled - even in Portland...and that's saying a lot.

 Before coming to Pedal, Domonic worked as a caretaker for the elderly and substituted as a Pre-School and Kindergarten teacher.
 As a second job, Domonic also repairs computers and electronics equipment.
 His excellent customer service skills and technical know-how make him the perfect person to represent Pedal at our front desk.
-When not wrangling rental bikes, Domonic is busy decorating his new apartment in the South Waterfront.
+When not wrangling rental bikes or ordering sweet bikey gifts for our retail space, Domonic stays busy decorating his new apartment in the South Waterfront.